 Of all the talented people I mention on this website, I don’t think any name appears more often than Richard Matheson.
 Working almost entirely within the science-fiction/horror genre, this prolific writer managed to tell stories that entertained a broad audience while also being consistently intelligent and in some cases also conveying considerable psychic weight.
 No adaptation of his work illustrates better than the classic 1957 movie The Incredible Shrinking Man.

 The plot: The Careys, an attractive, happy, married couple are out boating when a mysterious fog on the water scatters a strange, shimmering material on Scott (Grant Williams).
 Six months later, after being exposed to some pesticide, his body begins to shrink, inch by inch.
-Doctors conclude that some sort of chemical, possibly radiation-related, malady has afflicted Scott; they can slow it down but not stop it.
+Doctors conclude that some sort of chemical or radiological malady has afflicted Scott; they can slow it down but not stop it.
 Helplessly and bitterly, Scott becomes smaller physically as well as in other respects: he can no longer hold a job, becomes resentful and controlling of his wife Louise (Randy Stuart), and is widely mocked.
-His resentment turns to terror when he is left alone the house with the family cat and subsequently trapped in a dank basement with one of the scariest spiders in screen history.
+His resentment turns to terror when he is left alone in the house with the family cat and subsequently trapped in a dank basement with one of the scariest spiders in screen history.

 There’s much to admire in this film both technically and thematically.
 The production design and special effects are trend-setting, and six decades later still impress and unnerve modern audiences.
 Williams and Stuart, whose subsequent careers surprisingly did not flower, deliver strong performances as ordinary people coping with extraordinary stress on themselves and their marriage.
 And director Jack Arnold turns in the best effort of his career.